-Icon’s rollout of solar is aimed at keeping its energy expenditure at 2016-17 levels by the end of the 2023 financial year.
-As well as saving money, this work will help reduce Icon’s greenhouse gas emissions.
+Icon Water’s rollout of solar is aimed at keeping its energy expenditure at 2016-17 levels by the end of the 2023 financial year.
+As well as saving money, this work will help reduce Icon Water’s greenhouse gas emissions.

 The program will also allow Icon Water to be flexible in reducing electricity demand in response to network peak demand or generation supply shortages.